readevalprint/readevalprint.github.com/_posts/2014-07-01-fun-with-python-ast.md

 This is cool!
-Now we can see it has a few more properties. `col_offset` and `lineno` are likly to be related to tracebacks.
+Now we can see it has a few more properties. `col_offset` and `lineno` are likely to be related to tracebacks.
 I could look it up.
 But that is not fun.
 No spoilers!
 The `values` property is a list and it contains a `<_ast.Str>` which does makes sense as the original goal was to print a string.